-Frenzy table runner Thur \$20 runner using the 60 degree (border stripe).
-Or get a jump on flower/bird/camping table runner January to brighten up your table runners are easy to cut & one yet it's's time to add triangle Diamonds in the Sky Sat Nov 17 10:30-5 Sue Frerich \$25 Diamonds in the Sky is a brilliant high contrast quilt.
-The diamonds are created using the Corner Beam $^{\text{TM}}$ ruler.
+Christmas Triangle Frenzy table runner Thur Oct 4 1-4 Barb Boyer \$20 Make a Christmas table runner using the 60 degree triangle and a yard of fabric (border stripe).
+Or get a jump on spring and make a bright, flower/bird/camping table runner that you can put out in January to brighten up your room.
+Or make both!.
+These table runners are easy to cut & sew, and if you haven't made one yet it's's time to add triangle sewing to you skill set.
+Triangle Frenzy Suirl Suirl Frenzy Or out that the second sec Diamonds in the Sky Sat Nov 17 10:30-5 Sue Frerich \$25 Diamonds in the Sky is a brilliant high contrast quilt.
+The diamonds are created using the Corner BeamTM ruler.
 You can use bright fat quarters for the stars, or scraps that are 6" wide.
 Sue will walk you through the cutting, using this amazing tool-which will make for quick & easy piecing.